Our friendly team is available to help Monday to Friday 9:00am – 5:00pm.

 Eczema myths can lead to ineffective self-treatment, unnecessary food restrictions, and fear of medications that are actually safe and effective.

 Topical steroid phobia leads to under-treatment and prolonged suffering.
-Used correctly — the right potency, on the right area, for the appropriate duration — topical corticosteroids are safe and effective.
+Used correctly — the right potency, on the right area, for the appropriate duration — prescription steroid creams including Betnovate and Dermovate are safe and effective.
 Skin thinning only occurs with prolonged incorrect use.
-Your prescriber will advise the appropriate steroid strength and course length for your individual situation.
+Your Access Doctor prescriber will specify the correct strength and course length.

-While many children with atopic eczema do see significant improvement by their teens, around 30–40% continue to have eczema into adulthood.
+Around 30–40% of children with eczema continue to have symptoms into adulthood.
 Adult-onset eczema is also well recognised.
-Assuming eczema will resolve without intervention can lead to years of unnecessary discomfort and skin damage.
+Assuming it will resolve without treatment can lead to years of unnecessary discomfort and preventable skin damage.

 This page is for educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider regarding your symptoms and treatment options.
 Treatment options, including prescription-only medicines, are only discussed after your questionnaire is reviewed by a UK-registered clinician.
 Completing an online consultation does not guarantee that a prescription will be issued — this is assessed on individual clinical merit.